Harshal7797/Java-Trading_Application/README.md

 # REST API Usage
 ## Swagger
-Swagger is an open-source software framework backed by a large ecosystem of tools that helps developers design, What's swagger (1-2 sentences, you can copy from swagger docs).
+Swagger is an open-source software framework backed by a large ecosystem of tools that helps developers design, build, document, and consume RESTful Web services.
+What's swagger (1-2 sentences, you can copy from swagger docs).
 Why are we using it or who will benefit from it?
 ## Quote Controller
 - High-level description for this controller.
 Where is market data coming from (IEX) and how did you cache the quote data (PSQL).
 Briefly talk about data from within your app